WaterArcher22/flight-departure-scheduler/README.md

 ---
-###🎯 What This Project Demonstrates
+### 🎯 What This Project Demonstrates

   -Modular C programming
   -Linked list–based queue implementation
   -Priority scheduling logic
   -Memory management (malloc / free)
   -API design and abstraction

 ---

-###📌 Notes
+### 📌 Notes

-This project was developed as part of an academic assignment and later refined to follow clean code and modular design principles suitable for public presentation.
+  -This project was developed as part of an academic assignment and later refined to follow clean code and modular design principles suitable for public presentation.

 ---

 ## 🛠 Build and Run

 This project uses **CMake** for building.

 ### Build steps: